 Tracking the user while browsing the website via mechanisms such as mouse move tracking

 Behavioral profiling of the user based on the usage patterns

 This point is admittedly different from others - and underlines that even if something may be possible, it does not mean it should always be done, including the need for considering a privacy impact assessment or even an ethical assessment.
-When designing a specification with security and privacy in mind, all both use and misuse cases should be in scope.
+When designing features with security and privacy in mind, all both use and misuse cases should be in scope.

 4. Mitigation Strategies

 To mitigate the security and privacy risks you’ve identified in your specification, you may want to apply one or more of the mitigations described below.

 Minimization is a strategy that involves exposing as little information to other communication partners as is required for a given operation to complete.
 More specifically, it requires not providing access to more information than was apparent in the user-mediated access or allowing the user some control over which information exactly is provided.